 Musa a.s. made the following du’a before he confronted Fir’aun:

-Imagine a string that is all jumbled up; we don’t know where it begins or where it ends.
-There might even be more than one string that got mixed-up together so they become confusing.
+Imagine a string that is all jumbled up into a ball; we don’t know where it begins or where it ends.
+There might even be more than one string that got mixed-up together so they become even more confusing.
 The only way to make things clear is by untangling them.
 So “untie the knot from my tongue” in this Ayah mean:

 1. To ask for clarity in speech

 When we speak, sometimes we get our words mixed up.
 This is especially true when it comes to public speaking.
 We get really nervous, trip all over our words, and as a result our audience gets confused.
 So this du’a teaches us to ask Allah s.w.t. for clarity in speech, one that has a clear beginning, middle and end like a clear straight line, just like how a string would look like when it’s untangled.
 Furthermore, Musa a.s. had a stutter.
 When someone with a stutter gets nervous or angry, the stutter gets worse.
 So this beautiful du’a covers in both figuratively and literally sense.